Standing Too Close To The Golf Ball – Causes and How to Fix It

 The easiest way to tell if you are set up properly with the putter is to check if your eyes are directly over the golf ball, like this!

-Standing Too Far From The Golf Ball
+Author Standing Too Far From The Golf Ball

 A lot of famous pros and coaches (Harvey Penick, Johnny Miller, and Byron Nelson to name a few) have made comments along the lines of “you can never stand too close to the ball.”
 Like many one-liners from elite golfers and coaches, that is a qualified response that needs some context.

 In reality, standing too close or too far could be equally bad, and it depends on how exactly your body reacts to having too much or too little space between you and the ball.
-This advice is true for golfers whose natural or learned reaction to standing too close is to create space and clear their hips out without standing up or backing out of the shot, which *can* lead to a very reliable rotational golf swing that creates a lot of compression, but most amateurs automatically compensate in ways that make contact very difficult.
+This advice is true for golfers whose natural or learned reaction to standing too close is to create more room and clear their hips out without standing up or backing out of the shot, which can lead to a very reliable rotational golf swing that creates a lot of compression, but most amateurs automatically compensate in ways that make contact very difficult.

 Another one is Bubba Watson who stands very close to the golf ball, makes no compensations, and famously favors a big cut shot, especially with his driver.

 Finally you’ll see some players create a lot of space dynamically by driving their lead hip away from the golf ball at the start of the downswing which creates a very good swing pattern promoting good sequencing, rotation, and shaft lean at impact.
-However you’ll rarely see amateurs naturally doing any of these things or owning their cut shot as well as Bubba Watson does, and their compensations will almost always be swing-killers when standing too close to the golf ball.

 Ultimately if you are too far away from the ball you have less options, but it has to be fairly extreme.
 There are a lot of golfers who stand very far away from the ball as well.
 You have to be able to reach the ball without throwing the club head at it or falling towards the ball in your swing.

-Club In Front Posture Drill
+Author Demonstrating Club In Front Posture Drill

-From there, you can start to memorize this position with each club, and use alignment sticks to build a practice station marking exactly where to stand until it becomes second nature.
+From there, you can start to memorize the right position with each club, and use alignment sticks to build a practice station marking exactly where to stand until it becomes second nature.
 With one less variable to worry about, you will give yourself the best chance to become a consistent ball striker.

-Because of this, it’s good to learn a proper setup that leaves a fist or two of space between the belt buckle and the butt of the club, depending on the club, and then check it often either by using a mirror, video feedback, or marking your positions on the ground with tape or alignment sticks and repeatedly getting comfortable with the proper distance from the ball.
+It’s good to learn a proper setup that leaves a fist or two of space between the belt buckle and the butt of the club, depending on the club, and then check it often either by using a mirror, video feedback, or marking your positions on the ground with tape or alignment sticks and repeatedly getting comfortable with the proper distance from the ball.

 Pair this fundamental with the proper golf grip, and you will be well on your way to bringing your handicap to an all time low!